arpege/Crypto-ICR-lab001/README.md

 **Instead of using a random IV, the CBC mode implements a nonce-based approach.
 What can you tell about its security?**

-The "nonce IV" must be impredictable.
+First, the "nonce IV" must be impredictable.
+If we use the current timestamp, it's broken.
+Second, it must not be the same twice nonce.
+With this method, we use only 8 bits, we have much less opportunity and arrive more quickly when the nonce will be repeated.

 [Difference between a nonce and IV](http://crypto.stackexchange.com/questions/16000/difference-between-a-nonce-and-iv)